danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 mkdir audio-transcoder
 ```

-Move into this directory and create a `serverless.yml` file in your project root:
+Move into this directory and create a `serverless.yml` file in the project root:

 ```shell
 audio-transcoder